TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/Index.rst

 -------------------

-This document describes TSconfig and its options: A TypoScript a-like configuration syntax to configure backend views for backend users based on a user, group and page level.
+This document describes TSconfig and its options: A TypoScript a-like configuration syntax to configure details of the backend for backend users based on a user, group and page level.

+This document can be seen as detail below the main :ref:`Core API <t3coreapi:start>` document.
+It is too huge to be integrated into Core API directly.

+First parts of this document explain the concepts of TSconfig, the different places it can be found in the system, how it can be diagnosed, and goes a bit into the PHP API if developers need to access data from TSconfig.
+The rest of the document is a reference: A document to look-up and find properties on a daily basis.

+This document is especially important for integrators who want to make life as easy as possible for their dear backend users.

 .. _credits: